 To better understand and help meet the needs of the Melrose community, we conducted a community needs assessment focused on a one-mile radius around the Bronx Commons site, in partnership with Partnership for a Healthier Bronx at Bronx Health REACH.
 Carried out from 2013-2014, the community needs assessment included a survey of 1,000 people who lived, worked, or attended school within the one-mile radius.

-This report argues that in order to accomodate Intervale Green residents’ needs, WHEDco should expand its current services or expand its referral network to complementary organizations.
+This report argues that in order to accommodate Intervale Green residents’ needs, WHEDco should expand its current services or expand its referral network to complementary organizations.
 The report also notes that residents’ health is of special concern and that they desire new businesses and organizations in the community, but that overall they are happy with the move to Intervale Green.

 This report argues that any programming and community development efforts in Crotona Park East should address the needs of families with children, particularly those with high levels of economic and housing insecurity.
 These efforts should also address health and quality of life issues, as well as take into account the willingness of community residents to participate in these efforts.